aigc-apps/CogVideoX-Fun/scripts/README_TRAIN_REWARD.md

 We randomly selected 701 prompts from [MovieGenBench](https://github.com/facebookresearch/MovieGenBench/blob/main/benchmark/MovieGenVideoBench.txt).
 + `train_sample_height` and `train_sample_width`: The resolution of the sampled training videos.
 We found training at a 256x256 resolution can generalize to any other resolution.
 Reducing the resolution can save GPU memory during training, but it is recommended that the resolution should be equal to or greater than the image input resolution of the reward model.
+Due to the resize and crop preprocessing operations, we suggest using a 1:1 aspect ratio.
 + `reward_fn` and `reward_fn_kwargs`: The reward model name and its keyword arguments.
 All supported reward models (Aesthetic Predictor [v2](https://github.com/christophschuhmann/improved-aesthetic-predictor)/[v2.5](https://github.com/discus0434/aesthetic-predictor-v2-5), [HPS](https://github.com/tgxs002/HPSv2) v2/v2.1, [PickScore](https://github.com/yuvalkirstain/PickScore) and [MPS](https://github.com/Kwai-Kolors/MPS))